 Local Setup

 For development, we strongly recommend you to not use the same bucket as for production.
-Here is the instruction, how you can set up your local renuo-upload-signing
+Here is the instruction, how you can set up your local renuo-upload-signing-Server

 Install renuo-upload signing